3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-tooling.md

 	$ create-react-app first-react-app
 	```
 3. `cd first-react-app`
-4. Once you are inside the `first-react-app` directory, run `yarn start`
+4. Once you are inside the `first-react-app` directory, run `npm start`

 ### What just happened?